 Local Motion CSA is a 10 acre, non-certified organic farm in Eaton, Colorado.
 Now in our fourth year of operation, we are proud to feed over 200 families throughout Northern Colorado each season.
 Our warm summer climates and fertile soil makes for some of the tastiest vegetables, sweetest sweet corn and happiest customers.

 Superior quality produce is our pride, and growing it is our passion.
 Local food security is our commitment to our community.
-Our mission at Local Motion CSA is to provide our customers wish nutritionally dense, nourishing vegetables and best sweet corn they have ever eaten.
+Our mission at Local Motion CSA is to provide our customers with nutritionally dense, nourishing vegetables and the best sweet corn they have ever eaten.

 Season Length: 18 weeks of farm fresh produce

 Beginning the week of July 6th thru the week of November 2nd